 We use a system called Iconnect to keep our our parents updated with observations, meals the children have eaten, nappy/toileting checks and sleep checks each day.

 - S70 2BH

 Kabuki Childcare Centre can be found opposite Barnsley Police Station in the town centre.

 Table of costs Amount Cost Type £6.00 Childcare Cost per hour: 0-1yrs £6.00 Childcare Cost per hour: 2yr olds £45.00 Childcare Cost per day 0-1yrs £45.00 Childcare Cost per day 2yr olds £43.50 Childcare Cost per day 3-4yr olds £26.00 Per session £26.00 Per session

 - £4.50 charge for early start (7.30am - 8.00am) £100 deposit required to secure a place.

 - Other notes

-Our practitioners who have worked with a variety of needs and disabilities and all staff are happy to undertake any further training the may need to support any children.
+Our practitioners are happy to undertake any further training they may need to support any children in setting.